 In congressional testimony, the Air Force Association and others opposed curtailing eligibility for Arlington.
 “We strongly believe that our nation’s decision-makers should explore an ‘all of the above’ strategy, to include land expansion and land optimization before reducing or curtailing eligibility,” said AFA’s Director of Government Relations Keith Zuegel in testimony before the House Armed Services Military Personnel Subcommittee in 2018.
 “It is important to keep the cemetery viable as long as possible for future Medal of Honor recipients, those killed in combat, and top medal awardees.”

 Having earned a Silver Star during the first Gulf War, Zuegel, a retired colonel, would be eligible for burial regardless of whether eligibility for Arlington burials changes.
 Others who might be even more famous, however, would not be so fortunate.
 “If the proposed rules were in place today, World War II hero Lt.
 Col. Dick Cole would not be allowed to be buried in Arlington,” Zuegel said, referring to the last surviving member of the Doolittle Raiders.
-Cole, who died April 1, was buried soon after in Arlington.
+Cole, who died April 1, will be buried at Arlington.
 “He didn’t meet the new eligibility criteria.”
 Meanwhile, he added, an Active Duty airman killed in a car accident on their way home from basic training could be buried in Arlington.

 For now, though, the focus should be on answering the existing need, Zuegel said.
 More can be done to develop land adjacent to the cemetery and make it part of Arlington.
 “If the Air Force Memorial can be brought inside the boundary,” he added, “why not the Marine Corps Memorial” depicting the raising of the flag on Iwo Jima.
 That property is adjacent to Arlington land, but is outside its jurisdiction.